fenago/learn-java-12-programming/lab_guide/Lab_15.md

 ```

 The described parameters and all the parameters we are going to discuss
-later in this chapter can be set at the method and/or class level.
+later in this lab can be set at the method and/or class level.
 The
 method-level set value overrides the class-level value.

 Output time unit